 Safety & Security

-Our District employs two dedicated police officers to oversee our district-wide security efforts.
+Our District employs one dedicated police officer to oversee our district-wide security efforts.
 This provides several benefits to the district:

 - Receives specific, ongoing security training from the local,state and federal levels and keeps the district focused on latest best practices.